 In July 2019, Lundin Mining completed its previously announced agreement to acquire the Chapada Mine from Yamana.
 Chapada has been in production since 2007 and is a relatively low-cost South American copper-gold operation.
-The ore is treated through a flotation plant with processing capacity of 23 million tonnes of ore per annum.
+The ore is treated through a flotation plant with processing capacity of 24 million tonnes of ore per annum.
 Yamana, the previous owners, discovered additional resources at Chapada and as a result began examining a potential plant expansion that would increase the processing rate up to 32 million tonnes of ore per annum.
 Lundin Mining is currently evaluating these and other scenarios for expansion.
-In 2017, an updated technical report was filed which outlines a 29 year life of mine plan.
+In October 2019, an updated technical report was filed which outlines production through 2050.
 For more information, visit the Lundin Mining website at www.lundinmining.com.